-In other cases, however, traditional copywriting is more than just clear, correct words.
+Traditional copywriting is more than just clear, correct words.
 It’s an art.
-Just like one might judge a visual concept on a variety of factors, like color, composition and font (to name a few), one might also judge a headline or tagline by its voice, cadence or phrasing—as much as word choice, sentence structure or flow.
+Just like one might judge a visual concept on a variety of factors, like color, composition and typeface (to name a few), one might also judge a headline or tagline by its voice, cadence or phrasing—as much as word choice, sentence structure or flow.

 A good copywriter will have a way with words in a way that a person with “just good writing skills” does not.
-So when the occasion calls for copy that might actually be read and have a chance to convince someone to do, buy or think something new, well, it better be good.
+When the occasion calls for copy that will convince someone to do, buy or think something new, well, it better be artfully crafted.

-Good copy knows who it is and where it’s going.
+Good copy knows its end-game.
 It doesn’t waste your time and it most certainly leaves an impression.
 When overanalyzed, it should be flawless in execution, as if it took hours and hours to do—but it should read like it just rolled off your tongue.
 At the same time, if you really do only spend ten minutes writing something, it’ll show—and worse, no one will remember a word you said.

 Write like your reader thinks.
 There’s a time and place for academic writing.
 Say, sell sheets…or academia.
 But the general prevailing trend right now is to write colloquially.
-Note: colloquially does not mean improperly.
 Try reading your copy out loud.
-Is this how your target would actually speak?
+Is this how your audience would actually speak?

 We are all emotional beings.
-Emotion sells.
+So, leverage emotion to its fullest advantage.
 Particularly if it’s an unexpected one, e.g., using humor to talk about something dark or taboo, or turning something that was supposed to be hard-hitting into something subtle, poignant and beautiful.

 Write visually.
 And aurally.
-This is particularly true of TV and radio.
-In TV, especially, the experience is all visual.
+This is particularly true of video and radio.
+In video, especially, the experience is all visual.
 If the copy competes with the visuals, it’s not only potentially confusing to the viewer, but annoying as well.
-Use words sparingly in TV.
+Use words sparingly.
 Save the details for the product website or print ad.
 And if it doesn’t help tell a different facet of the visual story, leave it out.
 In other words, don’t see/say.
 Just show.

 When all else fails, sleep on it.
 There is such a thing as being too close to a project.
 Sometimes, the best thing you can do is take a step away and attack it fresh another day.
 Or get the input of someone completely unattached and unbiased.